Political campaign staff: Fundraising (Finance) department

 The finance department coordinates the campaign's fundraising operation and ensures that the campaign always has the money it needs to operate effectively.
 The techniques employed by this campaign vary based on the campaign's needs and size.
 Small campaigns often involve casual fundraising events and phone calls from the candidate to donors asking for money.
 Larger campaigns will include everything from high-priced sit-down dinners to e-mail messages to donors asking for money.

 Legal department

 The legal department makes sure that the campaign is in compliance with the law and files the appropriate forms with government authorities.
 In Britain and other Commonwealth countries, such as Canada and India, each campaign must have an official agent, who is legally responsible for the campaign and is obligated to make sure the campaign follows all rules and regulations.

-This department will also be responsible for all financial tracking, including bank reconciliations, loans and backup for in-kind donations.
+This department will also be responsible for tracking all financial transactions, including bank reconciliations, loans and backup for in-kind donations.
 They are generally required to keep both paper and electronic files.
 Small campaigns will often have one person responsible for financial disclosure while larger campaigns will have dozens of lawyers and treasurers making sure that the campaign's activities are legal.
 After the election, the compliance and legal department must still respond to audit requests and, when required, debt retirement.